Skip to main content

 Why should you tape your ankles?

 According to the National Library of Medicine, athletic taping offers superior benefits in decelerating inversion velocity and facilitating dynamic neuromuscular protective mechanisms.
 It addresses complex biomechanical factors responsible for subtalar joint injury and rotary instability of the talocrural joint.
+If you want the bigger picture on how taping supports joints generally, not just ankles, taping as a treatment for joint stability breaks down the same mechanism in more depth.

 It initially reduces swelling after an injury, provides external stabilization for stretched ligaments, and after rehabilitation, it may be used for extra support to avoid future injuries.
+Once you’re back on your feet, a supportive ankle brace or insole can extend that same protection into everyday movement, not just training sessions.

 What are the benefits?